GiessC/in-ctrl/README.md

 InControl is a open-source version control system built for ultimate quality control.
 "Git" in control with InControl

 # About
-InControl is built using Next.js + TypeScript on the frontend, Go for our API(s), and Amazon Web Services for both.
+InControl is built using Next.js + TypeScript on the frontend, .NET for our API(s), and Amazon Web Services for both.